Destinations » North America

 Although in many countries the current culture and way of life is the result of

-Despite the aboriginal people's historic way of life, which revolved around
+Despite the American Indians' historic way of life, which revolved around their

-their local crops, animals, and landscape, these people and their culture were all
+local crops, animals, and landscape, these people and their culture were nearly

-European immigrants believed land was to be owned and conquered as they pushed westward,
+land was to be owned and conquered as they pushed westward, destroying the culture,

-destroying the way of life of the aboriginals.
-Today these original inhabitants
+mentality, and way of life of these people.
+Today these original inhabitants maintain

 The red, white, and blue